As more and more employees embrace ‘bleisure’ trips, what are the secrets to successful and happy breaks?

 If a hectic work schedule doesn’t allow for days off, it’s time to think laterally.
 Cities are often at their best in the morning, before the commuting crowds enter the scene.
 In London for example, Hyde Park opens early so grab a coffee and take a wander in the misty dawn light (around 8am in winter).
 Or, after a long day of meetings, make the most of the late night programmes at the city’s museums.
 The Tate Modern, V&A and Natural History Museum are among the institutions hosting monthly evening events, while the British Museum is open until 8.30pm every Friday.
 Its domed atrium is especially magical on winter nights.

-4. Stay Loyal
+4. Stay loyal

 Business meetings on Monday or Friday?
 It’s the perfect excuse to make a weekend of it, with transport already paid for.
 If your company favours a particular hotel brand, consider signing up to its loyalty programme and make the most of its benefits.
 Rocco Forte Friends get late check-out where possible (handy for virtual meetings or long lie-ins) as well as discounts on food, drinks and wellness.

-5. Use The Concierge
+6. Use the Concierge

 Struggling with baffling public transport options or arranging to meet a guide far from your hotel adds time to tight schedules.
 A good concierge will be able to arrange excursions straight from the lobby, as well as securing restaurant and taxi bookings so that you don’t have to.
 When time is at a premium, their services will prove invaluable.